The Devil Wears Prada (film): Anna Wintour

 Anna Wintour attended the film's New York premiere, wearing Prada.
 Her friend Barbara Amiel reported that she said shortly afterward that the movie would go straight to DVD.
 McKenna said later that Wintour and her daughter Bee sat in front of her and Frankel.
 The latter, McKenna recalls, kept telling her mother that the film got many things right.

 In an interview with Barbara Walters that aired the day the DVD was released, she called the film "really entertaining" and said she appreciated the "decisive" nature of Streep's portrayal.
 "Anything that makes fashion entertaining and glamorous and interesting is wonderful for our industry.
 So I was 100 percent behind it."
 Streep said Wintour was "probably more upset by the book than the film".
 Wintour's popularity skyrocketed after her portrayal in The Devil Wears Prada.
 Streep said she did not base her character in The Devil Wears Prada on Anna Wintour, instead saying she was inspired by men she had known previously: "Unfortunately you don't have enough women in power, or at least I don't know them, to copy."

 Frankel believes Wintour may still harbor some hard feelings about the movie.
 He was again seated behind her some years later at a tennis tournament in Miami, and afterwards introduced himself.
 When he told her that he had directed The Devil Wears Prada, he recalls, she took her hand out of the handshake.

+At the end of a 2024 performance of Gutenberg!
+The Musical!, Wintour played the producer (a cameo role given to a different celebrity every night) who offers stars Josh Gad and Andrew Rannells a contract to produce the musical they have been developing over the course of the show.
+She introduced Hathaway as her assistant, who said "Still?"

+In 2025, Wintour offered a review of the film: "I went to see the film, and I found it highly enjoyable.
+It was very funny.
+It had a lot of humor to it.
+It had a lot of wit.
+It had Meryl Streep.
+I mean, it was Emily Blunt, [and] they were all amazing.
+In the end, I thought it was a fair shot."